janodvarko/harviewer/tests/README.md

 - A specific version of Firefox to use (for compatibility with Selenium).
 - The location of IEDriverServer.exe.
 - The location of chromedriver.exe.
-- The location of phantomjs.exe.

-You should change these to match your own file paths, but only `FIREFOX_EXE` and `PHANTOMJS_EXE` should need to change as the driver paths are relative to the `start-server.bat` script.
+You should change these to match your own file paths, but only `FIREFOX_EXE` should need to change as the driver paths are relative to the `start-server.bat` script.

 3) Now go to the harviewer project root directory and run Intern tests (using the **standalone** configuration file):